Teresa Teng: Death and commemorations

-According to her maiden name character, Yun, the grave was named "Yun Yuan".
-The gravesite features Teng's golden colored, life-size statue and a large electronic piano keyboard set in the ground that can be played by visitors who step on the keys.
-On the tombstone, the head of Teresa Teng is carved.
+According to Teng's maiden name character, Yun, the grave was named "Yun Yuan".
+The gravesite features a golden-colored, life-size statue of her, and a large electronic piano keyboard set in the ground that can be played by visitors who step on the keys.
+On the tombstone, the head of Teng is carved.
 The coffin lid behind the tombstone is polished with black marble.
 Behind the coffin lid is a stone sculpture.
-The upper half is a lying portrait of the singer, and the right side of the lower half is inlaid with a color photo of her, with the words "Deng Lijun, 1953-1995" written on the left side.
-On the right side of the coffin lid, there is a huge stone with the words "Yunyuan" inscribed by James Soong, chairman of the People First Party.
+The upper half is a lying portrait of the singer, and the right side of the lower half is inlaid with a color photo of her, with the words "Deng Lijun, 1953–1995" written on the left side.
+On the right side of the coffin lid, there is a huge stone with the words "Yunyuan" inscribed by James Soong, Governor of Taiwan Province.
 On the left side of the coffin lid, there is a stone stele on which is engraved with the epitaph: "Here lies a superstar who dedicated her life to singing."
-The memorial is often visited by her fans.
+The memorial is often visited by Teng's fans.

-In May 1995, Shanghai Radio host Dalù dedicated the Sunday morning broadcast to the Taiwanese singer, who died a few days earlier.
+In May 1995, Shanghai Radio host Dalù dedicated the Sunday morning broadcast to the Taiwanese singer, who had died a few days earlier.
 Spreading her songs was banned in mainland China and the journalist was formally warned for this act.
 In 1995, a tribute album, A Tribute to Teresa Teng, was released, which contained covers of Teng's songs by prominent Chinese rock bands.
 In May 2002, a wax figure of Teng was unveiled at Madame Tussauds Hong Kong.
-A house she bought in 1986 in Hong Kong at No. 18 Carmel Street, Stanley also became a popular fan site soon after her death.
+A house she bought in 1986 in Hong Kong at number 18 Carmel Street, Stanley, also became a popular fan site soon after her death.
 Plans to sell the home to finance a museum in Shanghai were made known in 2002, and it was subsequently sold for HK $32 million.
-It closed on what would have been her 51st birthday on January 29, 2004.
+It closed on what would have been her 51st birthday on 29 January 2004.

-Legacy
+Cultural impact and legacy

-Throughout her 30-year career and up to this point, Teng has been acknowledged by many as one of the most celebrated and influential figures in Asian music and popular culture, considering her deep impact on the whole of Chinese society, with an influence extending beyond music to include both political and cultural spheres, while her Asia-wide reach is largely attributed to her multi-lingual abilities, which established her as an icon in all of Asia, heralding the era of region-wide pop superstardom that has become today's norm.
+Throughout her 30-year career and up to this point, Teng has been recognized as one of the most celebrated and influential figures in Asian music and popular culture, considering her deep impact on the whole of Chinese society, with an influence extending beyond music to include both political and cultural spheres, while her Asia-wide reach is largely attributed to her multi-lingual abilities, which established her as an icon in all of Asia, heralding the era of region-wide pop superstardom that has become today's norm.